-1. Time or Distance Requirements
+- 1. Time and Distance Requirements: - i.

-- i.
 For outpatient and intensive outpatient services, the Contractor shall maintain a network of providers that are located within the following time or distance standards: - a.
 Up to 60 miles or 90 minutes from the beneficiary's place of residence. - ii.
-For Opioid Treatment Program (OTP) services, the Contractor shall maintain a network of providers that are located within the following time or distance standards: - a.
-Up to 45 miles or 75 minutes from the beneficiary's place of residence.

-2. Timely Access Requirements

-- For outpatient and intensive outpatient services, the Contractor shall ensure a face-to-face appointment within 10 business days of the service authorization request. - ii.
-For OTP, the Contractor shall ensure a face-to-face appointment within 3 business days of the service authorization request. - iii.
-The BAL and DMC-ODS providers shall have policies and procedures in place to screen for emergency medical conditions and immediately refer beneficiaries to emergency medical care.

-3. Network Adequacy

-i.
-Beginning July 1, 2018, the Contractor shall comply with the Department's network adequacy standards outlined in Article II.C of this Exhibit A, Attachment I.

-4. Non-Compliance

-i.
-In the event of non-compliance with network adequacy standards or time access requirements, the Contractor shall provide the subcontractor or provider technical assistance to adhere to the requirements.
-Contractor shall also issue a written report documenting the non-compliance and require the provider or subcontractor to submit a Corrective Action Plan (CAP) within 30 days of the report.
-Contractor shall be responsible for approving the CAP and verifying corrections have been made to resolve network adequacy and timely access requirements.
+For OTP services, the Contractor shall maintain a network of providers that are located within the following time or distance standards: - a.
+Up to 45 miles or 75 minutes from the beneficiary's place of residence. - 2.
+Timely Access Requirements. - For outpatient and intensive outpatient services the Contractor shall ensure a face-to-face appointment within 10 business days of service authorization request. - For OTP, the Contractor shall ensure a face-to-face appointment within three business days of service authorization request. - iii.
+The BAL, Contractor behavioral health operated sites and subcontracted DMC-ODS providers shall have policies and procedures in place to screen for emergency medical conditions and immediately refer beneficiaries to emergency medical care. - 3.
+Network Adequacy - Beginning July 1, 2018, the Contractor shall comply with DHCS' network adequacy standards outlined in Article II.C of this Exhibit A, Attachment I. - 4.
+In the event of non-compliance with network adequacy standards or timely access requirements, the Contractor shall. - i.
+Provide the subcontractor or provider technical assistance to adhere to the requirements. - ii.
+Issues a written report documenting the non-compliance and require the provider or subcontractor to submit a Corrective Action Plan (CAP) within 30 days of the report. - iii.
+Approve the CAP and verify that corrections have been made to resolve network adequacy and timely access requirements.

-D. Coordination of Care
+D. Coordination and Continuity of Care

-In addition to the general coordination and continuity of care requirements outlined in Article III.G of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor coordination and continuity of care requirements:
+In addition to the general coordination and continuity of care requirements outlined in Article III.G of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific coordination and continuity of care requirements: